-• Inflation risk - This refers to the risk of investments not keeping pace with inflation.
+- Inflation risk This refers to the risk of investment returns not keeping pace with inflation over the course of a members working life.
 The Trustees offer equity based investments which are expected to achieve a real rate of return over both price inflation and earnings growth in the long term.
-In addition, index linked gilts are expected to maintain purchasing power for members looking for a lower risk alternative to equities.

-- Currency risk This refers to the risk that fluctuations in foreign exchange rates will cause the value of overseas investments to fluctuate. - Credit risk This refers to the risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due. - Equity, property and other price risk This refers to the risk that investment market movements lead to a substantial reduction in the anticipated level of the benefit.
+In addition, index linked gilts are expected to maintain purchasing power for members looking for a lower risk alternative to equities. - Currency risk This refers to the risk that fluctuations in foreign exchange rates will cause the value of overseas investments to fluctuate. - Credit risk This refers to the risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due. - Equity, property and other price risk This refers to the risk that investment market movements lead to a substantial reduction in the anticipated level of the benefit.